-The Interdisciplinary Training in Cancer Research Program was established to foster collaboration between disciplines through interdivisional education and training.
+The Interdisciplinary Training in Cancer Research Program (IDTG) was established to foster collaboration between disciplines through interdivisional education and training.

 We train young scientists to design and conduct research on significant problems in cancer by combining information and approaches from basic cellular and molecular biology, epidemiology, clinical trials and studies, and behavioral-social sciences.
 Our program helps researchers excel in the increasingly complex and specialized environments required for future cancer research.
 Trainee research projects typically transcend the traditional boundaries separating the molecular and cellular, clinical, epidemiologic and social cancer sciences.
 Research project topics include studies of molecular and cellular mechanisms, detection and diagnosis, risk and behavioral factors that influence cancer incidence, development and assessment of treatment strategies, and studies of cancer outcomes.
 Projects with a focus on infectious agents clearly explain the relevance of the proposed studies to the incidence of cancers associated with that agent.